lizhongzheng/lizhongzheng.github.io/_posts/2024-07-01-Side-Information.md

 > ### The Key Points
 >  We introduce our first  multi-variate feature extraction problem, the problem of learning with side information.
-Here, we wish to extract a $$k$$-dimensional feature of the data $$\mathsf x$$ that carries useful information to infer the value of the label $$\mathsf y$$, while excluding the information that a jointly distributed side information $$\mathsf s$$ can provide.
+Here, we wish to extract a $$k$$-dimensional feature of the data $$\mathsf x$$ that carries useful information to infer the value of the label $$\mathsf y$$ while excluding the information that a jointly distributed side information $$\mathsf s$$ can provide.
 We use this example to develop the underlying geometric structure of multi-variate dependence and demonstrate how to use the nested H-Score networks to make projections according to these structures to get good solutions.

 ## Previously
 We started by observing that the dependence between two random variables $$\mathsf x$$ and $$\mathsf y$$ can be decomposed into a number of modes, each mode as a simple correlation between a feature $$f_i(\mathsf x)$$ and a feature $$g_i(\mathsf y)$$.
 We formulated the [modal decomposition](https://lizhongzheng.github.io/blog/2024/modal-decomposition/) as the optimization problem